7 Promotion Ideas For Motorcycle & Biking Gear Stores

 Middle-aged riders (35-55) represent the largest spending segment.
 This group values quality and longevity, often investing in premium products with extended warranties.
 They balance online research with in-store experiences.

 Urban commuters form a distinct demographic subset.
 These practical riders prioritize versatility, storage options, and weather protection in their gear choices.
+They value functionality over aesthetics and often purchase multiple gear sets for different weather conditions.

 Optimizing In-Store and Online Engagement